codacy/codacy-detekt/docs/description/NullableToStringCall.md

 # NullableToStringCall

-Turn on this rule to flag 'toString' calls with a nullable receiver that may return the string "null".
+Reports `toString()` calls with a nullable receiver that may return the string "null".

 ## Noncompliant Code